abhishekans21/Skyark-Drones-Tech-Assignment/README.md

 # Skyark-Drones-Tech-Assignment
+1.Got the tkinter working
-Got the tkinter working,able to get exif data from the images
+2.Got exif data from the images
+3.converted dms to dd
+4.Got drone position for each second from .SRT file